OrshiKozek/Assignment1/README.md

 # Assignment1

-SortingFactory, SortingAlgorithm is a slightly modified version of a class and an interface by the same names, respectively.
+SortingFactory and SortingAlgorithm are slightly modified versions of a class and an interface by the same names, respectively.
 Tester is slightly modified from the class Practice05Test.
 All three files were originally written by Professor David Guy Brizan.

-I was unable to fully complete the hybrid sorting algorithm.
-When given certain data (ie the array that I had tested it with), everything worked fine.
-However, with a different set of data, it does not sort the array.
-There is either an index out of bounds or a negative index exception thrown, or an infinite loop created that doesn't allow the sorting to be completed.
-I still need to work on this.

 I used Insertion sort to sort the rest of the array that was not in a run.
 I chose Insertion sort because it is faster for smaller arrays, such as the elements of the array between two runs.
-I find the logic of Insertion sort to be on the easier side, which is also why I chose Insertion sort.
+I find the logic of Insertion sort to be easier to follow than most other sorting algorithms, which drove me to choose it over the others.

-I don't know if this is true since I was unable to run the whole tester program, but my hypothesis is that the hybrid sorting algorithm will have roughly the same wall-clock time as normal Merge sort, though possibly slightly faster.
-I think this is because the algoritm does not have to split and sort all the individual elements as in merge sort, because they are already sorted.
-They only have to be merged, so overall it is faster.
-This might change depending on if I am able to fix the code and run the program correctly.

-Currently, the MySort file does not correctly sort the array given.
-An additional file, Main.java has the same code as MySort.java, except for class names, static vs non-static functions, etc. The content of each function is the same.
-If you run Main.java, it sorts a given array.
-The same code, however does not sort the given array in MySort.
-I don't understand why it does not sort the same way.
+My implementation of the convoluted, modified merge sort was, as I expected, much slower than the conventional Merge sort.
+However, I was shocked by how much slower it was.
+Nevertheless, it makes sense, because my algorithm performs many more processes than normal Merge sort.
+Merge sort just splits the array into little arrays, orders and merges them.
+My algorithm goes through the array, sorts the little pieces, goes through it again, and only then does it merge the sorted sub-arrays.
+It is a much more roundabout way to sort the array, and definitely not efficient at all.